Portable Memory Mapping C++ Class

 Large Files On Small Computers

 Since memory mapping loads pages only on-demand you can usually map the whole file.
 However, this is not possible for large files (>2GB) on 32 bit systems.
-Then you have to implement your own algorithm and callremap
+Then you have to implement your own algorithm and callremap whenever the file position you are looking for

 is not currently mapped into memory.
 For example: